Skip to main content

 @spatius/avatarkit-rtcWeb transport adapter for RTC rooms.
 Depends on @spatius/avatarkit.

-The RTC Adapter is part of the Web SDK family, not a standalone cross-platform SDK and not a diagnostic tool. iOS, Android, and Flutter clients consume avatar data through their platform AvatarKit SDKs and do not have a corresponding RTC adapter today.
+The RTC Adapter is part of the Web SDK family, not a standalone cross-platform SDK and not a diagnostic tool.
+Native Agora Convo AI clients use the platform RTC packages documented in Agora Convo AI Client, not this npm package.

 Web only.
 The RTC Adapter currently targets browser apps.